xinkjs/xink/README.md

 # @xinkjs/xink

 xink is a directory-based filesystem router for APIs, and a Vite plugin.
 Under the hood, it uses a trie URL router, which is fast and scalable.
-Supports the bun, deno, and cloudflare workers runtime.
+Supports the bun and deno runtime.

 We're currently in the alpha phase of development and welcome contributions.
 Please see our contributing guide.